senzing-garage/knowledge-base/gists/docker-air-gap-helper/README.md

     ```

-1. Compress file to make it smaller.
+1. Compress `.tar` file to make it smaller.
    Example:

     ```console